 State the theory explicitly in answers.
 For example, “According to Brønsted-Lowry theory, ammonia acts as a base because it accepts a proton to form NHX4X+.”

-Definitions above follow the IUPAC Gold Book; use the SEAB Chemistry Data Booklet (exams from 2026) for any tabulated Ka/Kb values provided in papers.
+Definitions above follow the IUPAC Gold Book.
+The SEAB Chemistry Data Booklet provides Kw (at 298K) and key constants; Ka/Kb values are provided in the question when needed.

 2 Quantifying Acid Strength